Noah Okafor

-Noah Arinzechukwu Okafor (born 24 May 2000) is a Swiss professional footballer who plays as a forward for club Leeds United and the Switzerland national team.
+Noah Arinzechukwu Okafor (born 24 May 2000) is a Swiss professional footballer who plays as a forward or left winger for club Leeds United.

 Club career

 Basel

 Okafor played his first youth football with local team FC Arisdorf.
 In 2009 he moved to the youth of Basel and continued through all the stages of their youth academy.
 He advanced to their first team during their 2018–19 season and on 31 January 2018, Okafor signed his first professional contract with his club under head coach Raphaël Wicky.
 He played his debut for their first team on 19 May 2018 in the home game against FC Luzern.
 The trainer substituted him in for the injured Mohamed Elyounoussi in the 34th minute and the game ended in a 2–2 draw.
 He scored his first goal for his club in the second round of the 2018–19 season on 28 July 2018 in the 1–1 away draw against Xamax.

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
 In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Okafor played in four cup games and scored a goal in the semi-final against Zürich.

 Between the years 2017 and 2020 Okafor played a total of 72 games for Basel scoring a total of nine goals.
 39 of these games were in the Swiss Super League, seven in the Swiss Cup, eight in the UEFA competitions (Champions League and Europa League) and 18 were friendly games.
 He scored three goals in the domestic league, two in the cup, two in the European competitions and the other two were scored during the test games.